skumarudel/DSPS_SKumar/HW3/README.md

 #  KS test
 - I (Sajan Kumar) have created this notebook [Kolmogorov_smirnov_earthquake.ipynb](Kolmogorov_smirnov_earthquake.ipynb) to reproduce the use of the KS test in [Corral 2018](https://arxiv.org/pdf/0910.0055.pdf).
+- Notebook explain the concept of KS test and where we use it.
+For example, to compare if the two datasets belongs to same distribution
+- Understand the concepy of Null Hypothesis.
+For instance, how to define the value of probabilitiy threshold (2 sigma, 3 sigma or higher) to reject the null hypothesis before starting the data analysis not to bias the outcome "after looking at the results".